Dining in the highest 24/7 restaurant in London - Duck and Waffle

 How to get to Duck and Waffle?

+We headed to Duck and Waffle right after arriving at Heathrow Airport, jumping onto the Heathrow Express, and leaving our bags at our accommodation in London.
 The closest metro station is the Liverpool Street Underground Station.
 Upon arriving, head to Heron Tower at 110 Bishopsgate, London EC2N 4AY, UK.
 From here, you'll be able to spot the two clear elevators.
 Take it all the way up to the 40th floor or so, and be wow-ed by the marvelous views from the elevator.

 You'll then reach a beautiful bar which has floor to ceiling glass windows which lets in lots of light during the day.
 The bar is beautifully and tastefully decorated that gives off a cosy vibe.
 Head over to the restaurant area!